Alvin Plantinga: Academic career

-Philosophical views
+Philosophy

+Plantinga is the author of more than 160 articles, essays, and books.
+In 1980, Time magazine described him as "America's leading Protestant philosopher of God".
+Canadian religious scholar John G. Stackhouse Jr. described him in 2001 as "arguably the greatest philosopher of the last century".
+Philosopher James Beilby described him in 2005 as "undoubtedly one of the world's most respected philosophers".
+Deane Baker of the University of Sydney wrote in 2007: "Few thinkers have had as much impact on contemporary philosophy as has Alvin Plantinga".
+According to theologians William Edgar and K. Scott Oliphint, "it would not be an overstatement to say that virtually all matters metaphysical and epistemological must address much of Plantinga's own work".

 Plantinga has argued that some people can know that God exists as a basic belief, requiring no argument.
 He developed this argument in two different ways: firstly, in God and Other Minds (1967), by drawing an equivalence between the teleological argument and the common sense view that people have of other minds existing by analogy with their own minds.
 Plantinga has also developed a more comprehensive epistemological account of the nature of warrant which allows for the existence of God as a basic belief.

 Plantinga has also argued that there is no logical inconsistency between the existence of evil and the existence of an all-powerful, all-knowing, wholly good God.